 Perennial forbs have a unique mineral profile that can replace some of the minerals fed.

 With a deep tap root, perennial forbs act as a continuous cover crop that alleviates compaction.

 Unlike native forbs, true forage types are bred to have an exceptionally wide leaf.

 While most people are concerned about killing white clover with broad leaf herbicides, perennial forbs are even more sensitive to herbicides and herbicide residual than white clover.

 Perennial forbs are common in wildlife mixes...they're also great for livestock!

+Testimonial

-Testimonial "I paired chicory with stockpiled crabgrass to extend my grazing season, and the chicory kept the nutrition of the pasture high enough that my cows did really well."
+"I paired chicory with stockpiled crabgrass to extend my grazing season, and the chicory kept the nutrition of the pasture high enough that my cows did really well."

 Buron Lanier, Producer and Southeast AgriSeeds dealer in Burgaw, NC

 Choice Chicory - A widely adaptable, flexible variety.
 Proven to be aggressive and high yielding.
 High metabolizable energy levels and crude protein, and very palatable.

-Available in untreated.
-Forb Feast Chicory- Forb Feast Chicory is a drought-tolerant perennial with substantial research behind it showcasing its high nutritive value, mineral content and potential antiparastic impacts for small ruminant animals.
-Add this forb to any perennial or annual mixture for fast, productive leafy growth.
-Coated at 34%.
-Six Point Chicory- Bred for greatly improved disease resistance, which significantly increases survival under grazing.
+Forb Feast Chicory- A high quality, reduced bolting (high feed value) chicory blend.

+Six Point Chicory - Bred for greatly improved disease resistance, which significantly increases survival under grazing.
 Six Point also breaks winter dormancy earlier, so it has a longer growing season to provide high quality feed for a longer season.

+Puna 2 Chicory - New Zealand bred broad-leaved perennial forage chicory.

-Tonic Plantain - An improved, productive variety of plantain, dense in minerals, very palatable and full of digestible energy.
-Available in untreated.
+Tonic Plantain - An improved, productive variety of plantain.
+Dense in minerals, very palatable and full of digestible energy.

-SEEDING RATE 8-10lbs/A

-PLANTING DEPTH Soil surface to 0.25"

-HARVEST HEIGHTS/RESIDUAL HEIGHTS

-BERMUDAGE

-6+" tall to harvest, leave behind 2"

-BEST USED FOR:
+Tuatara Plantain - Quick to establish, persistent.
+High in minerals and digestible fibers.

+BERMUDAGRAS

 Cow/calf operations, areas that tend to be droughty, summer hay production, high traffic areas

-NOT WELL SUITED FOR:

 Livestock with high caloric needs, areas that have standing water

 Bermudagrass has a growing importance all across the Southeast as our summers become hotter and dryer.
 This forage is one of the most drought tolerant around, although it is not the highest quality.
 Bermudagrass is perfect for a reliable summer and early fall growth and actually goes dormant after the first frost.
 This true dormancy allows the area to be overseeded with winter annuals, like triticale and winter oats.
 This unique opportunity means that field dedicated to warm -season production can be used to grow cool season annuals.
 Limit ryegrass overseeding to avoid suppressing the bermuda long term.
 Requires high nitrogen and potassium fertility to perform.
-Seeded bermudas do have a yield lag compared to sprigged varieties, but many producers are turning to seeded varieties because establishment ease and cost.
+Seeded Bermudas do have a yield lag compared to sprigged varieties, but many producers are turning to seeded varieties because establishment ease and cost.

-Consider this...

 Seeded bermudagrass is about 1/3 of the establishment cost of sprigged varieties.

 Bermudagrass can be stockpiled into the late fall/early winter to extend the grazing season.

 Some of the best stands of bermuda we have seen were mowed with a turf mower weekly during the establishment period to reduce grassy weed pressure.

 Bermudagrass is not just for sandy soils!
 It performs just as well in clay type soils.

 Bermudagrass will spread and thicken in feeding areas and cattle trails with ease.

+Testimonial

-Testimonial "The Gaucho bermuda came up and filled in faster than any bermuda I've ever seen."
-Earl Smith, Hope Mills NC "I got 120 small square bales per acre off my second cutting this year."
-Tony Newson, White County GA Gaucho - Gaucho is a blend CD90160, the highest yielding seeded bermudagrass.
+"The Gaucho bermuda came up and filled in faster than any bermuda I've ever seen."

+Earl Smith, Hope Mills NC

+"I got 120 small square bales per acre off my second cutting this year."

+Tony Newson, White County GA

+Gaucho - Gaucho is a blend CD90160, the highest yielding seeded bermudagrass.
 Gaucho has proven to be a perfect blend of high yielding, cold tolerant varieties with persistence.

 Curious about establishing Gaucho bermuda?
 Find "Gaucho Bermudagrass" on YouTube.

-Chilly Vertie - This variety was developed in North Carolina for cold tolerance, persistence, and ability to survive in a wide pH range.
+Chilly Verde - This variety was developed in North Carolina for cold tolerance, persistence, and ability to survive in a wide pH range.
 Known for it's ability to spread quickly and establish rapidly.